instrumentisto/rust-incubator/0_basics/README.md

 Step 0: Become familiar with Rust basics
 ========================================

-Read through [Rust Book] and become familiar with basic [Rust] concepts, syntax, memory model, type and module systems.
+Read through [Rust Book], [Rust FAQ], and become familiar with basic [Rust] concepts, syntax, memory model, type and module systems.

 Polish your familiarity by completing [Rust By Example].